 Shared Taxi

 If you would like to save a little money on the transportation costs to Ollantaytambo train station, a good way to do this is to take a shared taxi from the taxi terminal on Pavitos Street.
-These shared taxis will cost you around $3.60 US per person and leave the station between dawn and roughly 6:30pm daily.
-The taxis only leave once they are filled up, so you may have to wait a while before you leave.
-Please make sure you allow yourself extra time if you are going to choose this option.
+These shared taxis will cost you around $3.60 US per person and leave the station between dawn and roughly 6:30pm daily

 Bus

-This is far-and-away the most time consuming and complicated way to get to the Ollantaytambo train station from Cusco, so we don’t recommend it.
+This is far and away the most time-consuming and complicated way to get to the Ollantaytambo train station from Cusco, so we don’t recommend it.
 However, if you do decide to take a bus, please read the information below carefully to ensure that you don’t lose time because you are unprepared.

 To take the bus, you will need to catch a bus to Urubamba from the Grau Street terminal.
 Buses leave every 15 minutes between dawn and roughly 6:30pm, and the bus ride can take anywhere between 90-120 minutes.
 Fares for the bus are roughly $1.25 US.
 When you get to Urubamba, cross over to the other side of the terminal and take a shared minibus to the Ollantaytambo train station.